Melvin Gordon III Player Prop Bets for NFL Week 6 | Denver vs. Las Vegas 10/17/2021

 Melvin Gordon III Player Prop Bets for NFL Week 6 - Denver vs. Las Vegas

-There will be player props available for Melvin Gordon III before he suits up for NFL action on Sunday at 4:25 PM ET live on CBS.
-Gordon and the Denver Broncos (3-2) are set for an AFC West matchup in Week 6 with the Las Vegas Raiders (3-2) at Empower Field at Mile High in Denver, Colorado.
+Before placing any bets on Melvin Gordon III's player prop bets for Sunday's game, which starts at 4:25 PM ET on CBS, here are some key stats and trends to know.
+AFC West rivals take the field in Week 6 when Gordon and the Denver Broncos (3-2) meet the Las Vegas Raiders (3-2) at Empower Field at Mile High.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.